Global Squid Supply Chain Roundtable

 Environmental Notes

 • Habitat impacts vary by gear type.
-Bottom trawls will directly impact on the sea bed.
+Bottom trawls will directly impact on the sea bed, while midwater trawl does not comes into contact with the seabed.
+The estimated footprint of the squid trawl fishery covered 0.3% of the fishable area in recent years.

 General Notes